 It’s not like the movies

-In the movies, people are always running away to Las Vegas to get hitched at the drop of a hat, (often after sneaking out of a window by the light of the moon).
+In the movies, people are always running away to Las Vegas and play casino to get hitched at the drop of a hat, (often after sneaking out of a window by the light of the moon).
 But it doesn’t really happen like this in real life.

 Eloping doesn’t really have a formal definition, but it can refer to any kind of wedding that is less formal and more impromptu.
 Usually eloping couples will have at least a handful of close friends there to celebrate with, and as you will see, they need to be at least a little bit preplanned and organised.